hendri54/hendri54.github.io/private/light_rail/rail_facts.md

 A [2010 Berkely Study](https://iurd.berkeley.edu/wp/2010-04.pdf) finds that, without externalities, almost no light rail system is cost effective.
 For Charlotte, breaking even would require an externality of $8.57 per trip.
 The only cities that are close to breaking even are large ones (San Francisco, New York).

 But this line of argument is a losing proposition.
 Everybody will just argue that the congestion benefits are worth the budget deficits.

+## Train Alternatives

+If it goes through, the DOLRT will go online in 2028.
+By then it will be technologically obsolete.
+Actually, it is already obsolete.

+Waymo has just launched its first [consumer self-driving car service](https://www.extremetech.com/extreme/281776-waymo-launches-consumer-self-driving-car-service-in-arizona) in Arizona.
+It is now (not in 10 years) possible to call a shared ride using a phone app, similar to an Uber or Lyft.
+Unlike Ubers, these are minivans, so that riders who travel similar routes can share a vehicle (if the wish) and thereby reduce cost and road congestion.

 ## Charlotte Blue Line